usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 ![Updated pipeline architecture](./assets/updated_pipeline_architecture.svg)

-_Figure X: Updated pipeline architecture_
+_Figure 8: Updated pipeline architecture_

 This architecture provides an unbounded number of iterations to the pixels that need them, allowing for much crisper and more detailed renders.
 It also provides a variable refresh rate, where low-effort pixels can continue getting rerendered while high-effort pixels render more slowly in the background.